jegan321/http-dsl/README.md

 # HTTP DSL

 A simple scripting language for sending HTTP requests.
+Its goals are to be easy to read and fast to write.

 ```
 POST https://jsonplaceholder.typicode.com/todos